PowerAngelXD/EytionProgrammingLanguage/README.md

-# EytionLang -- an programming
+# EytionLang -- an programming language
 ***tip:All contents of this document obtained by translation.
 Please forgive me if there are any inappropriate parts***

 select a language to read: